aptech/docs/docs/CR-median.rst

 ::

-    //Set the seed for repeatable random data rndseed 4320993;
+    // Set the seed for repeatable random data rndseed 4320993;

-    //Create uniform random integers between 1 and 10 x = ceil(10*rndu(100,3));
+    // Create uniform random integers between 1 and 10
+    x = ceil(10*rndu(100,3));

-    //Calculate the median of each column of 'x' md = median(x);
+    // Calculate the median of each column of 'x' md = median(x);

 After the code above, *md* is equal to: